Mark Rusitzky, AIA, LEED AP

 Mark is a partner at COOKFOX and has spent his career focused on sustainable architecture.
 He believes that the best design helps connect people to nature, and that every project should be viewed through that lens.

-Mark joined the COOKFOX studio in 2003, and has built his expertise in managing the design of large-scale mixed-use urban projects.
-He served as the Project Director of the City Point development in Downtown Brooklyn, which received the Public Design Commission Annual Award for Excellence in Design and the Brooklyn Building Award for Retail (2013).
-He is currently the Partner-in-Charge for the St. John’s Terminal project, which spans two city blocks on the west side of Manhattan.
+Mark joined the COOKFOX studio in 2003 and leads the practice in managing the design of large-scale mixed-use urban projects.
+Among his work is One Bryant Park, the first LEED Platinum Skyscraper.
+He served as Project Director for City Point in Downtown Brooklyn, which received the Public Design Commission Annual Award for Excellence in Design and the Brooklyn Building Award for Retail (2013).
+He is currently the Partner-in-Charge for the St. John’s Terminal project spanning two city blocks on the west side of Manhattan.
 The project — which includes the revitalization of the terminal and the creation of a new residential tower — offers a unique opportunity to enhance the city’s connection to the waterfront.

 On a smaller but personally meaningful scale, Mark led the creation of COOKFOX’s new studio at 250 West 57th Street, which showcases COOKFOX’s biophilic design philosophy.
 The LEED Platinum and WELL Gold certified space is stunning and makes coming to work a pleasure.